loukdev/LAllarme/README.md

 This is an alarm/stopwatch easy-to-use software.<br/>
 I develop it in C++ with Qt Library when I have free time.

-You can download the project and compile it yourself and then use it, but binaries are not ready yet.
+To use it, you can download the project and compile it yourself.

 Presentation
 ============